phialahydrite/phialahydrite.github.io/surface_masking_demo.md

 # Image Surface Tracking
 - For analog tectonic models, the position of the surface is of the utmost importance
 - From this surface, we can calculate quantities like particle depth, surface slope, deformation front postion, among others
-- We can use image processing techniques to create simple masks which can then be used to calculate each surface.
-- All measurements are in pixels.

 # Module Imports